annatbui/ion-cdft/README.md

 git clone https://github.com/annatbui/ion-cdft.git
 ```

-For training and evaluating the model, TensorFlow/Keras is used preferably with a GPU.
+For training and evaluating the model, *TensorFlow/Keras* is used, preferably with a GPU.
-To create a conda environment containing the required packages
+To create a *conda* environment containing the required packages

 ```sh
 conda env create -f environment.yml